Fort Arkansas |

 (1849 - 1947/2011), Vancouver

 Established by the U.S. Army on land leased by the HBC, originally called Camp Vancouver (1849 - 1850).
 Renamed Columbia Barracks (1850 - 1853) after the construction of quarters, followed by Fort Vancouver (2) (1853 - 1879), and finally Vancouver Barracks.
-Vancouver Arsenal was established in 1859.
+Vancouver Arsenal was established adjacent to the post in 1859, discontinued in 1894 (no remains - site now Fort Vancouver NHS Visitor Center).
 The post was a regional headquarters and supply base through most of its history.
 During the two World Wars it was a Regular Army mobilization center and training camp.
 Pearson Army Airfield was established in 1911, formally named in 1925.
 It is still an operating civilian airport.
 The post once consisted of over 300 buildings, located in the area bounded by Evergreen Highway, 4th Ave., and East and West Reserve Streets.
 After closure by the Regular Army after WWII it became an Army Reserve and National Guard center.
 Officers' Row was deeded to the city in 1984.
 Officer's Row National Historic District contains 21 restored homes.
-The last Army units will leave the remaining 30 or so buildings in 2011 to a new training center on the city's east side.
+The last Army units vacated the remaining 30 or so buildings in 2011 for a new training center on the city's east side.
 See also Encyclopedia of Washington State History - Article #2 by D. Colt Denfeld

 (1856), near Toledo

 A U.S. Army post, also known as Fort at Cowlitz Landing.
-Actual site washed away by floods, located about one and one-half miles west (downstream) of town.
-American settlers came here in 1849.
+Actual site washed away by floods, located about one and one-half miles west (downstream) of town, on the north bank of the Cowlitz River near the present-day I-5 bridge.
+American settlers first came here in 1849.

 The Hudson's Bay Co. operated an agricultural station known as Cowlitz Farm, located a few miles northeast (upstream) of Cowlitz Landing, beginning in 1837.
 It was not fortified.
 It was in operation until about 1860.